fredfeng/CS162/homework/hw5/README.md

 - Go over Serval [tutorial](https://github.com/uw-unsat/serval-tutorial-sosp19)

-- Install Serval from source and replace the result in Figure 11 of the paper.
+- Install Serval from source and reproduce the result in Figure 11 in the original paper.